Exclusive: Guggenheim advises on Hulu sale, may also bid - sources

 Guggenheim Executive Chairman Alan Schwartz was first hired by Hulu in 2011 to advise on a sale, but its owners were unable to find a buyer willing to pay the $2 billion that the company’s owners wanted.

 Guggenheim is a New York-based investment firm with a fast-growing media business.
-A spokesman for the firm, Terry Fahn, declined to comment, as did Hulu spokeswoman Elisa Schreiber, Fox spokesman Dan Berger and Disney spokeswoman Zenia Mucha.
+A spokesman for the firm, Terry Fahn, declined to comment, as did Hulu spokeswoman Elisa Schreiber, News Corp spokesman Dan Berger and Disney spokeswoman Zenia Mucha.

 Securities experts say financial services firms are increasingly both advising on and participating in deals as they become larger and expand into more areas.
 While permitted under securities regulations, some corporate governance experts have raised questions about conflicts of interest.